minio/docs/source/operations/network-encryption.rst

         private.key
         public.crt

-   You can use the MinIO :minio-git:`certgen <certgen>` to mint self-signed certificates for enabling TLS for evaluating MinIO with TLS enabled.
+   You can use the MinIO :minio-git:`certgen <certgen>` to mint self-signed certificates for evaluating MinIO with TLS enabled.
    For example, the following command generates a self-signed certificate with a set of IP and DNS SANs associated to the MinIO Server hosts:

    .. code-block:: shell